gracino/Ziplink-HA-Radius/Docker/README.md

 servers is trivial.

 The aggregation is straight forward but may limit the ability of Sonar to access up to date accounting records.
-Since this is usually a monthly billing procedure.
+Since this is usually a monthly billing procedure the timing issue can probably be met easily by using the data only on day 1 or similar cut off.
 Account holds based on usage can be handled with a special subsystem if required by the ISP.